Defeat BJP to rein in inflation: Congress | Headlines

 - India

-The Congress on Saturday slammed the Modi government for an increase in Goods and Services Tax (GST) in several categories from footwear to food delivery and urged voters to defeat the BJP in the upcoming assembly elections to tame inflation.
+The Congress on Saturday slammed the Modi government for an increase in the Goods and Services Tax (GST) on several categories from footwear to food delivery, and urged voters to defeat the BJP in the upcoming assembly elections to tame inflation.

-Surjewala sought to credit the Congress for the GST Council's decision to defer the increase in GST on textiles from five percent to 12 percent and claimed that the taxes would be increased once elections to the five states were over.
+''On the first day of 2022 the Modi Government gave a New Year gift to all of us in the form of new inflation.
+This is coupled with a consistently high unemployment rate of almost 10 per cent for most part of the year in 2021.
+Should we say 'Thank You, Modi Ji', for this,'' Surjewala said.

-The Congress spokesperson also said footwear, hiring taxis and auto-rickshaws using ride-hailing apps, ordering food using food delivery apps, drawing kits for children and withdrawing cash from ATMs has become costlier from January 1 due to increase in taxes.
+The Congress spokesperson also said footwear, hiring taxis and auto-rickshaws using ride-hailing apps, ordering food using online delivery apps, drawing kits for children and withdrawing cash from ATMs have become costlier from January 1 due to increase in taxes.

+Congress spokespersons fanned out to over 12 cities across the country to highlight the increase in GST under several heads as ''Modi tax'' and urged the people to defeat the BJP.

 Surjewala said the prices of tea, pulses, edible oil, cooking gas and even salt have increased since Prime Minister Narendra Modi came to power in 2014.